Unlocking the Potential: Running Android on Raspberry Pi for Versatile Applications

 ● MicroSD card (Class 10 with at least 32GB of storage)

-● Touchscreen (If you want a tablet-like experience)
+● Touchscreen (If you want a tablet-like experience, check the SunFounder TS-10 Touch Screen Projects and Activities).

 ● Keyboard and mouse (Bluetooth preference to remotely control the Android operating system)